EliasStar/SimpleJson4J/README.md

-# JsonRpc4J
+# SimpleJson4J
-> A general JSON-RPC 2.0 Wrapper for Java
+> Simple yet general JSON library for Java providing a toJson and fromJson method

 ## Downloads
 ### Jar
-Releases can be downloaded [here](https://github.com/EliasStar/JsonRpc4J/releases).
+Releases can be downloaded [here](https://github.com/EliasStar/SimpleJson4J/releases).
 If you need an "all in one" jar, grab the one with the jar-with-dependencies suffix.
 I includes the dependencies, therefore you don't need anything else.
 If you want to manage your dependencies yourself use the one without a suffix.
 "sources" suffix includes the raw, uncompiled sourcecode for reference and the javadoc can be found in the "javadoc" suffix jar.